 The new Command Center goes hand-in-hand with a restructuring of the Police Department and $41.7 million district-wide security initiative that strives to make all schools safer.
 As part of that, the district has launched a new visitors ID badge system, requiring visitors to Detroit Public Schools high schools, career technical schools and the district's new Police Command Center to be put through on-the-spot sex-offender registry checks as part of a new security clearance system aimed at making campuses safer for students and staff.

 The system will instantly scan visitors’ driver licenses and state ID cards and cross-check the information with sex-offender registries throughout the United States and Canada.

 All high school students also have been issued new photo ID badges that are color-coded by school, allowing campus security personnel to instantly identify students who belong on their campus.

 The Police Department reports to DPS’ Office of Inspector General.

-The district’s Police Department, a deputized police force, includes 53 police officers patrolling schools 24-7.
-The district also has 43 Campus Police Officers at all high schools, and at other sites.
-And under a contract with Securitas, the district now provides security personnel in all K-8 schools, as well as additional security officers in all high schools
+The Detroit Public Schools Police Department is the state’s only full-service school district police agency and includes 78 police officers patrolling schools 24-7.
+The DPS-PD also has 43 Campus Police Officers assigned to all high schools, and at other critical sites.
+In addition, the DPS-Police oversee a contract with the Securitas Corporation providing security personnel in all K-8 schools, as well as additional security officers in all high schools.

 Detroit Public Schools’ K-9 unit is made up of three canines: Nitro, Tazer and Maximus.
 All were imported from Germany, and trained locally at a training facility in Wayne, Michigan.
 The department has one k-9 officer partnered with each k-9.